Redundancy in Distributed Proofs

 \section{Distributed Proofs for Spanning Trees}

 In this section, we study two specific problems which are classical in the domain of proof-labeling schemes: the verification of a spanning tree, and of a minimum-weight spanning tree.
 The predicates $\ST$ and $\MST$ are the sets of labeled graphs where some edges are marked and these edges form a spanning tree, and a minimum spanning tree, respectively.
-We present proof-labeling schemes for them that scale linearly in $t$.
-Note that $\ST$ and $\MST$ are problems on general labeled graphs and not on trees, i.e., the results in this section improve upon Section~\ref{sec:universal-uniform} (for these specific problems), and are incomparable with the results of Section~\ref{sec:scaling-on-trees}.
+For these predicates, we present proof-labeling schemes that scale linearly in $t$.
+Note that $\ST$ and $\MST$ are problems on general labeled graphs and not on trees, i.e., the results in this section improve upon Section~\ref{sec:optimal-uniform} (for these specific problems), and are incomparable with the results of Section~\ref{sec:scaling-on-trees}.

 Formally, let $\cF$ be the family of all connected undirected, weighted, labeled graphs $(G,x)$.
-For simplicity, we assume all edge weights are distinct, and thus the minimum spanning tree is also unique.
 Each label $x(v)$ contains a (possibly empty) subset of edges adjacent to $v$, which is consistent with the neighbors of $v$, and we denote the collection of edges represented in $x$ by $T_x$.
 In the $\ST$ (respectively, $\MST$) problem, the goal is to decide for every labeled graph $(G,x)\in \cF$ whether $T_x$ is a spanning tree of $G$ (respectively, whether $T_x$ is a spanning tree of $G$ with the sum of all its edge-weights minimal among all spanning trees of $G$).
 For these problems we have the following results.

 \begin{theorem} For every $t\in O(\log n)$, we have that $\pls(\ST,t) = O\left(\frac{\log n}{t}\right)$. \end{theorem}